 I graduated last May from Loyola Marymount University, finishing up my honors college education with a Bachelor of Arts in Communication Studies and a minor in Journalism.
-I have had a passion for working with children ever since I started helping out in my dad’s sixth grade class from middle school age-on.
+I have had a passion for working with children ever since I started helping out in my dad???s sixth grade class from middle school age-on.
 Over my years in high school and college, I served as a camp counselor at many different academic and sports summer camps.
 I also tutored my friends and peers when they needed help in a certain subject or on a paper, I helped develop young writers as a full-time editor for my college newspaper, and most recently I worked with first through eighth graders at a private school as a youth development professional with the Boys and Girls Club of Santa Monica.
 I have always valued my education and given everything to succeed in school, and I hope to help any student I tutor to make the most of their time spent in a classroom and at home working on every assignment.
 I am prepared to teach any subject, but more specifically I am best with math or a student looking to improve his/her writing at any age level.
-Music and sports are my other passions, so you will always find me with a classic rock or R&B song stuck in my head, a tennis racquet in my hand, or a Giants/A’s/49ers game on the TV.
+Music and sports are my other passions, so you will always find me with a classic rock or R&B song stuck in my head, a tennis racquet in my hand, or a Giants/A???s/49ers game on the TV.
 I also enjoy keeping up with the best television shows and movies, reading a book, exercising, and enjoying a sunny day.
 I am excited to help your son or daughter get a better grasp on any subject and help them love learning as much as I do!

-Loyola Marymount University - BA, Communication Studies
+Undergraduate Degree: Loyola Marymount University - Bachelor in Arts, Communication Studies

 What is your teaching philosophy?

 My teaching philosophy is that every student has the ability to succeed.
 This helps me approach every student the same way, supporting their strengths and working on any difficulties in a friendly and optimistic environment.

 What might you do in a typical first session with a student?